Rexyislive/DiscordCommandSnippets/README.md

 Please use these as examples, though the code works, I give no guarantee that it's good code.

-*Info on* [Command Handling](https://github.com/discordjs/guide/tree/main/code-samples/creating-your-bot/command-handling) by @discordjs/guide
+*Discord.js v13* [Command Handling](https://github.com/discordjs/guide/tree/main/code-samples/creating-your-bot/command-handling) on @discordjs/guide

 ---
 ## Suggest a command